Muscle pain in hands, physical therapy, treatment: Focus Fizikal✓

 Treatment

-• Detailed palpation and functional testing of the muscles to locate trigger points and assess the degree of fiber damage.
+• Physiatric Examination and Assessment: Detailed palpation and precise functional testing of the muscles before starting therapy.
+We identify trigger points (painful knots) and assess the degree of fiber damage to create the most effective regeneration plan.

 FAQ